On the Road to Safety Excellence

 Arriving at a Safer Destination

-While the TTC is pleased with the results to date, it recognizes that the work has just begun.
+While the TTC is pleased with the results to date, they recognize that the work has just begun.
 The TTC continues to face new and unique challenges that can lead to a defocusing of the safety effort.
-However TTC leadership is compelled to continue to provide a safe workplace, so employees can go home safe, which is in line with its umbrella for this change: Work Safe-Home Safe.
+However TTC leadership is compelled to continue to provide a safe workplace, so employees can go home safe, which is in line with their umbrella for this change Work Safe-Home Safe.